You want smart political talk without the meltdowns?

 Go ahead.

-I I just can't get over Jen Saki.
+I just can't get over Jensaki.

 How does she square up the fact that illegal immigrants can cross the border and not get tested?

-And she defends that by saying, Well, they're not going to be here that long.
+And she defends that by saying, well, they're not going to be here that long.

 But yet if I want to go to London or London wants to come here, you know, for a week, we have to go through all kinds of COVID testing.

-You have to have up to the minute testing, up to the second testing, but that's okay.
+You have to have up-to-the-minute testing, up to the second testing, but that's okay.

-You know we're only going to be there for a week.
+We know we're only going to be there for a week.

-It's a great it's a great, great question, Joe.
+It's a great, great question, Joe.

-And I think this is one of the challenges that people have.
+I think this is one of the challenges that people have.

-Like I don't think people want to actively not contribute towards a positive outcome, right?
+Like, I don't think people want to actively not contribute towards a positive outcome, right?

-I think what you're speaking to is a lack of intellectual consistency, a lack of intellectual honesty.
+And I think what you're speaking to is a lack of intellectual consistency, a lack of intellectual honesty.

 It's no different than when you go to a restaurant in one of these cities with mask mandates, like in New York City.